Kristjan93/TicTacToe/README.md

-#TicTacToe
+# TicTacToe
+> The main focus of this project is on the infrastructure and best coding practices.

+## Background
-  * TicTacToe is a project built using agile and test driven development.
+  TicTacToe is a project built using agile and test driven development.
 The game was available using the server host Heroku.
-Selenium was used for end-to-end tests and information concerning the tests later diploid to the web using Travis.
+Selenium was used for end-to-end tests and information concerning the tests later deployed to the web using Travis.

-  * The site can be found [here.](http://amazinggames.herokuapp.com/) Edit note
+  * The site is hosted on Heroku and you can play the game [here.](http://amazinggames.herokuapp.com/)
+  * More information on the requirements can be found in the assignment.pdf file.
+  * How to contribute to the project can be found in the /Manuals folder.